 We’ve already brought you a list of virtual museum and gallery tours that you can do from home but the exploration doesn’t have to stop there.
-Just because you can’t fly anywhere doesn’t mean you can’t discover ancient ruins in Egypt or enjoy epic views from mountain tops in America.
-Not only do virtual travel experiences allow you to break out of your living room and see world-famous sites in times of isolation, they also help preserve these places so that they’re still around long after we’re allowed outside again.
-Here are seven to get you started.
+Just because you might not be able to fly it doesn’t mean you can’t discover ancient ruins in Egypt or enjoy epic views from mountain tops in America.
+Not only do virtual travel experiences allow you to break out of your living room and see world-famous sites in times of isolation, they also help preserve these places so that they’re still around long after we can go exploring again.
+Here are some to get you started.

 Galapagos Islands, Ecuador